 One of the advantages of sleeping under an A-frame style tarp is that it has excellent ventilation which helps prevent internal condensation from wetting the surface of your sleeping bag.
 But many people find this degree of exposure to the elements and lack of privacy under a tarp unnerving.

-You can also regulate the amount of air that flows through the tent by angling the eaves of the beige fly up or down, to let more air in flow through the mesh or block it.
+You can also regulate the amount of air that flows through the tent by angling the eaves of the beige fly up or down, to let more airflow through the mesh or block it.
 It’s a rather clever but subtle system, particularly useful to prevent wind-blown sand from entering the tent in more arid climates.

 There’s also a large top vent at the rear of the tent, that can be secured open using a stiff piece of fabric held in place with a velcro tab.
 This vent is designed to expel warm water vapor that collects along the top seam or ridgeline of the ceiling, including the moisture that you exhale when you sleep at night.